Bonny Slope Elementary School

-Nutritious breakfasts and lunches are available for all students to purchase each day.
+Nutritious breakfasts and lunches are available for all students for free each day.
 In addition, individual components of the meal, e.g. milk, entrées, or salad bar items are sold separately.
 New USDA guidelines now require that students choose a ½ cup of fruit or vegetable as part of their school lunch.
 A wide variety of fruits and vegetables is available each day for students.

 Each student is assigned their own individual meal account which they can access using a Personal Identification Number, (PIN).
 This number is your student’s school ID number, and is the same number used to check out library books.
 If you need help with the ID number, please contact the school office.
 The meal account is a debit account, so students eligible for full and reduced price meals must deposit money into their account before they can purchase meals.
 Parents may deposit money into their student’s account by any of the following methods: